SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

 # [The Catalyst DSL - Introduction](@id dsl_description)
 In the [introduction to Catalyst](@ref introduction_to_catalyst) we described how the `@reaction_network` [macro](https://docs.julialang.org/en/v1/manual/metaprogramming/#man-macros) can be used to create chemical reaction network (CRN) models.
 This macro enables a so-called [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) for creating CRN models.
-This tutorial will give a basic introduction on how to create Catalyst models using this macro (from now onwards called the "*Catalyst DSL*").
-A [follow-up tutorial](@ref ref) will describe some of the DSL's more advanced features.
+This tutorial will give a basic introduction on how to create Catalyst models using this macro (from now onwards called "*the Catalyst DSL*").
+A [follow-up tutorial](@ref dsl_advanced_options) will describe some of the DSL's more advanced features.

 The Catalyst DSL generates a [`ReactionSystem`](@ref) (the [julia structure](https://docs.julialang.org/en/v1/manual/types/#Composite-Types) Catalyst uses to represent CRN models).
 These can be created through alternative methods (e.g. [programmatically](@ref programmatic_CRN_construction) or [compositionally](@ref compositional_modeling)).
 A summary of the various ways to create `ReactionSystems`s can be found [here](@ref ref).
 [Previous](@ref ref) and [following](@ref ref) tutorials describe how to simulate models once they have been created using the DSL.
 This tutorial will solely focus on model creation.